Gardening for Beginners 🌱 START HERE

 • Follow the instructions: Only use the product as directed on the label.
 Do not mix a stronger solution than recommended, and do not apply it while children and pets are in the vicinity.

-• Protect eyes and skin: Wear long sleeves, long pants, and gloves to protect the skin.
-It’s also good to wear a pair of protective goggles—or at least don a pair of sunglasses—to protect eyes before applying weed killer to gravel.
+• Protect eyes and skin: Wear long sleeves, long pants, and gloves to protect your skin.
+It’s also good to wear a pair of protective goggles—or at least don a pair of sunglasses—to protect your eyes before applying weed killer to gravel.

-• Avoid application when windy: No matter what type of weed killer is being applied, the safest way to keep it where it needs to be is to use it when the wind isn’t blowing.
+• Avoid application when windy: No matter what type of weed killer you’re applying, the safest way to keep it where it needs to be is to use it when the wind isn’t blowing.

 • Stay off the gravel: It typically takes time before the chemical on a treated area dries and no longer poses a danger to pets and humans.
 This could be as little as 2 hours or as long as 48 hours, so ensure that folks and pets stay off the gravel during this time.